 Voluntary contributions from your pay

 You can make regular voluntary contributions through payroll as deductions from your pay.
 There is no upper limit.
-You can change your contribution rate using a change member details form .
+You can change your contribution rate using form 3 change contributions .

 Contributions from personal bank accounts